Main Content Start

 Students can receive more information and/or schedule to take the ESL listening test through the NWACC testing center by calling 479-619-4354 or visiting the testing center page.

-Students scoring below the minimum will need to retest and successfully pass by July
+into Health Professions Programs.
+A minimum score or higher indicates the ability to understand complex discussions, such as academic lectures and factual reports.
+Students scoring below the minimum will need to retest and successfully pass by July 1st.

-Application Period: March 1 - July 1
+Application Period: Opens March 1 - July 1

 Note: Students who will be attending clinical rotations while enrolled in a professional program at the Center for Health Professions will be required to have a drug screen performed, either prior to admission, or prior to attending clinical rotations.
 Students who test positive for drugs (including medical marijuana) will be denied access to the clinical rotations and will consequently be either denied acceptance into the professional program or dismissed from the professional program.